 Where to Stay in Lake Tahoe

-Best Weekend Trips from San Francisco (Under Five Hours)
+Best Weekend Getaways From San Francisco (Under a Five Hour Drive)

 Yosemite National Park

-With its accessible nature only a few hours from San Francisco, Yosemite is the most popular and famous national park in California.
+With its accessible nature only a few hours away from the city, Yosemite is one of the most popular and famous national parks in California.

-It has attracted countless people to its high altitude wonderland for well over a century – the area was first protected in the 19th century (in 1864 to be exact).
+Yosemite National Park has attracted countless people to its high altitude wonderland for well over a century – the area was first protected in the 19th century (in 1864 to be exact).

 A few of the must-see sights in the park include Half Dome, El Capitan, Yosemite Falls, Valley View, Tunnel View, and Glacier Point.

 Local tip: Yosemite is a busy park.
-If you’re planning a trip to Yosemite from San Francisco, book hotels and campsites well in advance and plan for traffic, especially in the summer.
+If you’re planning a trip to Yosemite National Park, book hotels and campsites well in advance.
+Plan for traffic, especially in the summer.
 Once you’re in the park, there’s a free shuttle to take you around to major sights – you can pick it up from Yosemite Lodge.